 Each year since it opened its door, the Tribunal has received many inquiries (questions about rights and responsibilities under the Nunavut Human Right Act) and Notifications (claims of discrimination or harassment under the Act).
-In recent years, human rights inquiries and Notifications have been on the rise with this trend continuing in 2014-2015.

-While the Notifications that are being filed with the Tribunal are increasingly more complex, the Tribunal continues to resolve many cases each year using its mediation process and through decisions made by

-Tribunal members.
-While there were no public hearings in this reporting period, a number of Part 4 decisions (decisions on whether to dismiss or continue a Notification) were issued in 2014-2015.
-These decisions dealt with allegations of sexual harassment, failure to accommodate persons with disabilities, family status discrimination, pregnancy discrimination and discrimination on the basis of sexual orientation and gender identity to name just a few.
-Over the past years, the Nunavut Human Rights Tribunal has dealt with numerous human rights cases through mediation.
+While the Notifications that are being filed with the Tribunal are increasingly more complex, the Tribunal continues to resolve many cases each year using its mediation process and through decisions made by Tribunal members.
+While there were no public hearings in this reporting period, a number of Part 4 decisions (decisions on whether to dismiss or continue a Notification) were issued in 2016-2017.

 The Tribunal has a robust voluntary mediation process, whereby, the parties involved in a Notification may elect to engage in facilitated discussions toward resolving the issues raised by a Notification under the Nunavut Human Rights Act.
-Over the past years, the Tribunal has been successful in resolving a great majority of these cases to the satisfaction of the parties, while ensuring that the specific human rights and public interests are central to the resolutions.
+Over the years, the Tribunal has been successful in resolving a great majority of these cases to the satisfaction of the parties, while ensuring that the specific human rights and public interests are central to the resolutions.
 Where mediation is successful, a public hearing to resolve the Notification is not required.
 This success has resulted in an overall low number of public hearings.

 The NHRT continues to work to increase awareness about the Nunavut Human Rights Act and how to contact the Tribunal if a person feels that his or her human rights have been violated.
-Along with public awareness the Tribunal continues working toward the publishing of information on our Part 4 Decisions.
 As well, we are committed to providing a fair and timely adjudication of human rights disputes in the territory.